 "Buy Low, Sell High" is the cornerstone philosophy of a successful investor.
 But is it easier said than done?
 Our answer is a resounding “yes.”

 If only we had a crystal ball and could see into the future!
-Barring that option, you need to rely on facts, not emotions, to determine if a stock is at a low-range price per share.
+Barring that option, you need to rely on facts, not emotions, to determine if a stock price is at a relative low.

 You can also take advantage – and should – of analyst ratings Robinhood provides from an independent investment research company.
 What do these ratings offer you?
-You will find lists of the top movers and shakers, as well as the payoffs they are slated to hit in a specific time frame.
+You will find lists of the top movers and shakers, as well as the benchmarks they are expected to hit in a specific time frame.
 These are known as earnings calendars.
+Robinhood Gold users will have access to additional research and insights on stocks to help them to make effective buying decisions.

-Today, it has soared to over $450 per share!
+Today, Apple's stock price has soared to over $125 per share!

 Take the opportunity to also learn from others!